-The study of brain injured athletes showed no relevant distinction in the outcome between athletes who loss consciousness and those who did not at the time of injury.
+The study of brain injured athletes showed no relevant distinction in the outcome between athletes who lost consciousness and those who did not at the time of injury.
 (Lovell M.R.
 1999)

 CHILDREN MORE AT RISK

-A study in rats showed that neuro-degeneration after trauma was worse in immature verses mature individuals, and cited as the cause Apoptotic Degeneration.
+A study in rats showed that neuro-degeneration after trauma was worse in immature versus mature individuals, and cited as the cause Apoptotic Degeneration.

-In the studies that support the findings supporting the use of MRS, protein markers consistent with traumatic brain injury were found in injured patients and was consistent with the follow-up outcome of neuropsychological testing.
+In the studies that support the findings supporting the use of MRS, protein markers consistent with traumatic brain injury were found in injured patients.
+This was consistent with the follow-up outcome of neuropsychological testing.
 (Ingebrigtsen T. 1999)

 Secondary damage after traumatic brain injury via lipid peroxidation (LPO) was found in patients within twenty-fours hours post injury.
 Treatment with natural or synthetic antioxidants was recommended.
 (Sutkovoi 1999)